 The house belongs to someone, and even the dogs that stay outside the home have their kennels.
 Without their own space, your dog might feel like they’re at the mercy of the ‘real owners’ of the house.

-Giving your dog their own bed gives them a domain to retreat to when they want some alone time.
+Offering your dog a unique bed gives them a domain to retreat to when they want some alone time.

 Also, if they have somewhere to sleep, it will be easy to keep them from sleeping where you don’t want them to.
-You can keep them from scratching or leaving fur on your carpets and cozy bedding with the simple act of giving them their bed.
+Thus, you can keep your dog from scratching or leaving fur on your carpets and cozy bedding by giving them their own bed.

 Your dog needs about 12-14 hours of sleep every day – that’s a lot of sleeping time.
-That’s why they need a cozy and comfortable space where they can stretch out and sleep properly for continued wellness.
+So, they need a cozy and comfortable space to stretch out and sleep appropriately for continued wellness.

-Whether your dog likes to stretch out or curl up, there’s a comfy dog bed made for that.
-Without it, you may be forcing him to sleep in unnatural positions that affect the quality of rest they get.
+A comfy dog bed will help your furball whether it likes to stretch out or curl up.
+Without it, you may be forcing it to sleep in unnatural positions that affect the quality of rest it gets.

 Sleeping on hard surfaces like the floor can damage your dog’s bones, even if they are young, active, and healthy.
-If your dog is elderly, arthritic, disabled, or sick, it becomes all the more important to have a unique doggy bed made to ensure their utmost comfort while they sleep.
+However, if your dog is elderly, arthritic, disabled, or sick, it becomes more important to have a unique doggy bed made to ensure their utmost comfort while they sleep.